MatthewCallis/eludevisibility.org/_posts/2016-12-06-denz-traffic-panic-japan-spark-world-prototype.md

 ![In Game Story Jungle Level 2-1]({% asset_path 'screenshots/denz-traffic-panic-japan-spark-world-prototype/tp-story-stage-jungle-2-1-play-4.png' %})
 ![In Game Story River Level 2-1]({% asset_path 'screenshots/denz-traffic-panic-japan-spark-world-prototype/tp-story-stage-river-1-1-play-2.png' %})
 ![In Game Story River Level 2-1]({% asset_path 'screenshots/denz-traffic-panic-japan-spark-world-prototype/tp-story-stage-river-2-1-play-2.png' %})

+The game is mentioned in EGM Issue 63, as noted by Quohog on [lostlevels.org](http://forums.lostlevels.org/viewtopic.php?t=654&sid=8d524ccc46c875545556e839dc2af6c8).

 If you happen to know the game well and find more differences, or can translate any of the screen shots above- [please update this post on GitHub](https://github.com/MatthewCallis/eludevisibility.org) or contact me!